MaciejGulaj99/Excel_DecisionTool_Managerzone/README.md

 ![obraz](https://github.com/MaciejGulaj99/Excel_DecisionTool_Managerzone/assets/142632444/88eb09f6-2449-4383-8147-a2a57426eca7)

 This is graphical representation of statistics from fact table.
 Every user can see how given player or whole team doing.

 Slicers helps filter all of the data.
 I recommend start filtering with *Team_Name* slicer and go forward to next ones.

 ## Second Module: Comparison

 This module help understand how good your players are compare to others from common league.

+Select specifc team, player, position and type of match to compare with other player.

 ## Third Module: YoungsterPotential